 As you probably suspected, whole life insurance means you’re covered for the entirety of your life.
 With whole life insurance your premium is likely to be higher than any term life insurance policy.
 Even with whole life insurance there are universal and variable policies, a topic to be tackled on another day.

 Life insurance isn’t just black and white; there are many variables to the policies and you have to do you research to be sure you’re choosing the right one for you.
 As we’ve noted before, many policyholders think they don’t have enough life insurance.
-Review your current life insurance policy and if you’re unsure about whether it is enough for your beneficiaries, it’s time to do some research and find a better policy.
+Make sure you know the difference between whole and term life insurance and review your current policy.
+If you’re unsure about whether it is enough for your beneficiaries, it’s time to do some research and find a better policy.